Zeddxx/instagram-clone/README.md

 - Post creation functionality - You can create the post by going to create.
 - User profile page - user can watch their user profile by clicking into profile icon.
 - explore page where you can see all posts in one place.
+- Search functionality where user can search other user with there username.

 ## Brief description